oguzkaganozt/djangow/README.md

     2. pipenv install    --> To instal dependencies to virtualenv
     3. pipenv shell      --> To activate the virtualenv

-To create one-off dyno (just for system operations and used once and killed when Ctrl+C):
+To create one-off dyno (just for system operations and used once and killed when Ctrl+C. Like Windows cmd line):

-    heroku run -- > heroku run bash for open up a bash
+    heroku run -- > "heroku run bash" for open up a bash or "heroku run shell" for open up a python shell